MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

 ## Set up the environment for the tutorial

-First, we’ll set up the demo files and then set up DevTools.
+We'll set up the demo files, and then set up DevTools.

 #### Set up the demo